teozoia/CHIP9/README.md

 #### Implementation, templates in C++

 The implementation of all general purpose register can be found in `Reg` class (`cpu/Reg.hpp`).
 The class is made of  two fields, the first one is a string of size 2 byte (`char` + terminator `\0`) that indicates the name of the register and the second one is the current numerical value of the register.
 As you can see the value type is `Generic`, defined according to the template up above, this means that I don't want to specify a type at this time, but only when the concrete object is used.
-More clearly this technique let me write a single class for every size registers (8-bit, 16-it or even 32/64-bit), assigning the concrete type later.
+More clearly this technique let me write a single class for every size register (8-bit, 16-it or even 32/64-bit), assigning the concrete type later.

 ```c++
 template <typename Generic>